Beiteinu – our Religion School

 Bar and Bat Mitzvah preparation at KLS is a special experience.
 Students study together as a peer group in their religion school classes and provide each other with support and encouragement, creating a really caring atmosphere.
 As a group they attend talks by outside speakers from both Jewish and non-Jewish organisations and participate in family services, practising their Torah blessings and other prayers.
-Each student also receives one on one rabbinic support, providing them with spiritual time as well as practical help.
-Every student succeeds in leading the Shabbat service on their bar or bat mitzvah, including those who have joined the synagogue with little or no Hebrew knowledge.
+Each student also receives individual rabbinic support, providing them with spiritual time as well as practical help.
+Every student succeeds in leading the Shabbat service on their Bar or Bat mitzvah, including those who have joined the synagogue with little or no Hebrew knowledge.

-Kabbalat Torah literally means welcoming the Torah.
-The 2-year course is designed for our 13+ pupils and comprises of three subjects:
+Kabbalat Torah literally means ‘welcoming the Torah’.
+The two year course is designed for our 13+ pupils and comprises of three subjects:

 1. Spoken Hebrew & Israel

 2. Service leadership skills

 3. Jewish studies & projects.

 The classes, which are as participant-led as possible, aim to lead towards a more personal understanding of Jewish values and include topics ranging from Torah to Jewish philosophy, Israel to Ethics, Modern Jewish Society to Jewish culture.
 The KT programme culminates with the students leading their own Shabbat service.
 Following completion of the programme, all pupils are offered roles of teaching assistants or song leaders at Beiteinu.